alejandroschuler/r4ds-courses/lectures/2-data-transformation.md

 1       3.97
 ```
 - `summarize()` boils down the data frame according to the conditions it gets.
 In this case, it creates a data frame with a single column called `tissue_avg` that contains the mean of the `NTissues` column
-- as with `mutate()`, the name on the left of the `=` is something you make up that you would like the new column to be named.
+- As with `mutate()`, the name on the left of the `=` is something you make up that you would like the new column to be named.
 - `mutate()` transforms columns into new columns of the same length, but `summarize()` collapses down the data frame into a single row
 - Summaries are more useful when you apply them to subgoups of the data, which we will soon see how to do.